akbarmridho/twitter-menfess/README.md

 2. You could verify twitter signature for every incoming events for additional webhook protection.
 If you want to enable this feature, run `validate_twitter_signature` function in webhook route before process incoming event.
 3. Every route in `register_controller.py` **does not** require authentication and authorization.
 It is a huge security concern so proceed with caution if you really want to use this for production.
 For basic authentication, you could add `Auth: Bearer sha256=xxx` header for every request and validate it from server side.
 You could use `generate_decoded_hmac_hash` and `compare_digest` function in encryption module.
 Hmac hash key is APP_KEY and its message is up to you.
 4. User's oauth token key and secret is encrypted in MongoDB database.
 It required `APP_KEY` for encrypt/decrypt proccess.

-## Known Issues
-- Unable to forward received gif message to status as it will converted into image.